kindelia/Kindelia/WHITEBOOK.md

 Block #4: registering namespaces
 --------------------------------

-Kindelia also has a simple, optional namespace system, which allows users to reserve blocks of names for themselves.
+K-Chan also has a simple, optional namespace system, which allows users to reserve blocks of names for themselves.
 That system is based on a name hierarchy that uses the special dot character (`.`).
 Names that have no dots aren't affected by this system, and can be deployed by anyone.
 Names that have one or